 If you’ve ever gone through my recipe index, you will see that I am a big fan of roasted vegetables.
 I love making a big batch and eating them whenever I am hungry.
 They are great with a little balsamic drizzle or mixed in a salad for lunch.
 I love them in omelets and quesadillas too.
 They are also good next to Spicy Oven Fried Chicken or Grilled Flat Iron Steak.

 Right now I am the only big veggie fan in the house.
-My daughter is away at college and she is the only other vegetable lover in the family.
-My 15 year old son eats as little vegetables as he can get away with and my husband could take them or leave them.
+My daughter is out on her own and she is the only other vegetable lover in the family.
+My 18 year old son eats as little vegetables as he can get away with and my husband could take them or leave them.
 I’ve tried the old threat that if you don’t eat your veggies, you will not get big and strong but my family just doesn’t buy it.
-My son is almost six foot tall and my husband carries couches and desks by himself.
+My son is six foot three and my husband carries couches and desks by himself.
 So much for that.

 The nice thing is I don’t have to hide my cooked veggies in the back of the refrigerator or put a “hands off” sticky note on them.
 I can put them right up front and I know they will not be touched.
 I can be greedy and have them all to myself.
 If you are ever in the area, stop by and I am ready to make a veggie quesadilla or omelet anytime.

 - Line your pan with aluminum foil or parchment paper.
 It makes clean up really quick.

 - A drizzle of olive oil and sea salt is really all you need to make vegetables taste great.
 I add garlic, herbs and other seasonings also but if they are not available there are no worries.

 - If you are mixing potatoes or root veggies with other ones, cut the potatoes in small pieces so they will cook quicker.
 The other vegetables can be left in bigger pieces.